 NAFLD is a major risk factor for cardiovascular disease.
 That’s the major cause of death in most countries around the world.
 And it’s also a major cause of hepatic dysfunction among children.

-A team of researchers at the University of Buenos Aires in Argentina analyzed the results of eight studies.
-Each study examined the consumption of alcohol and the risk of non-alcoholic fatty liver disease.
-In total, the studies included 43,175 men and women in different countries.
+A team of researchers at the University of Buenos Aires analyzed the results of eight studies.
+Each study examined the consumption of alcohol and the risk of NAFLD.
+In total, the studies included 43,175 people in different countries.

 The results?
-Moderate drinkers had a 31% lower risk of non-alcoholic fatty liver disease than alcohol abstainers.
+Moderate drinkers had a 31% lower risk of NAFLD.
+That’s compared to alcohol abstainers.

 Moderate drinkers also had a fifty percent lower risk of developing an advanced stage of NAFLD.
 That’s a very big large drop in risk.1

 The take away message?
-Drinking alcoholic beverages in moderation greatly reduces the risk of non-alcoholic fatty liver disease.
+Drinking in moderation greatly reduces the risk of non-alcoholic fatty liver disease.

 Other researchers examined alcohol and liver disease.
 In this case, it was moderate drinking and non-alcoholic steatohepatitis (NASH).

 That’s liver inflammation from a buildup of fat in the organ.
-The disease can get worse causing.
+The disease can get worse.
 When it does, it causes scarring of the liver (cirrhosis).
-NASH is a major feature of non-alcoholic fatty liver disease.
+NASH is a major form of non-alcoholic fatty liver disease.

-Researchers studied participants in the U.S. National Institute of Health’s NASH Clinical Research Network.
+Researchers studied those in the US National Institute of Health’s NASH Clinical Research Network.
 They looked at those who had non-alcoholic fatty liver disease.
 Then they compared lifelong non-drinkers to moderate drinkers.
 The risk of NASH dropped as the consumption of alcohol increased.
 It did so up to the highest levels of moderate consumption.

-Moderate drinkers also had a significantly lower risk of suffering from fibrosis.
+Moderate drinkers also had a much lower risk of having fibrosis.
 And also from ballooning hepatocellular injury than lifetime alcohol abstainers.2

 Drinking Frequently is Helpful

-The frequent and moderate consumption of alcohol reduces the risk of fatty liver disease.
-For example, a large study of men in Japan reported this.
+Frequent and moderate drinking reduces the risk of fatty liver disease.
+For example, a large study of men in Japan found this.
 This finding is consistent with other research.3

 It’s logical that frequent drinking would be especially helpful.
 For example, the effects of an aspirin wear off as the body metabolizes it.
 Similarly, the beneficial effects of alcohol wear off because of metabolism.

 It is important to know relative risks.
-People with either NAFLD or NASH are much more likely to die of cardiovascular disease than of liver disease.
-And moderate drinking reduces the risk of death from cardiovascular disease by almost half.
+People with either NAFLD or NASH are much more likely to die of cardiovascular disease (CVD) than of liver disease.
+And moderate drinking reduces the risk of death from CVD by almost half.

 C. Liver Cancer